 Can You Afford The Repayments?

 Before taking up a second loan, calculate carefully the impact of the repayment amount on your monthly budget.
+For instance, will you be able to repay a 2-year personal loan in Singapore?

 Although most lenders or banks will determine your loan limit based on your monthly income, it is essential to ask yourself the following questions: